jmnaste/AI-Workflow-Automation/docs/workflow_run_management_summary.md

 ## How we measure (indicators)
 - Time‑to‑feature (time to benefit)
 - First‑pass success and quality measures
+- AI contribution stability & reliability (consistency across runs, drift/variance, HITL escalation rate)
-- p95 run duration and resource usage per run
+- Supporting diagnostics: p95 run duration and resource usage per run
 - Staff pressure relief or CX trend (when available)

 ## When to deploy WRM